Educational Policy

 In order to foster human resources capable of making an independent contribution to their local communities, we will utilize the broad scope and unique characteristics of Waseda University to encourage exchange between diverse academic fields, cultures, languages and values, supported by systematic education courses and a university-wide teaching and student life environment.
 At the Graduate School of Human Sciences, we aim to develop an integrated science with a focus on humans restore the human element that was once lost in the rapid progress of science and technology, and to improve the quality of life through harmony between humans and the environment, maintaining/enhancing sound health in mind and body, and other such efforts.

 In order to attain a comprehensive understanding of humans, the Graduate School of Human Sciences carries out research in a diverse range of fields.
-They are divided into eight fields of research, for selection as Human Science majors, which are mutually interlinked.
-Those fields of research are: the Science of Regional and Global Environment, the Science of Human Behavior and Environment, the Science of Cultural and Social Environment, the Science of Health, Life, and Medicine, the Science of Health and Welfare, Clinical Psychology, Sensory Recognition Information Systems, and the Science of Education, Communication, and Information.
+They are divided into eleven fields of research, for selection as Human Science majors, which are mutually interlinked.
+Those fields of research are: the Science of Biological and Environmental Sciences, the Science of Social and Economic Studies, the Science of Cultural and Historical Studies, the Science of Human Behavior and Environment Sciences, the Science of Health and Life Sciences, the Science of Integrated Science of Medicine, Technology and Humanities, the Science of Social Welfare and Public Health Science, the Science of Clinical Psychology, the Science of Information, Sensibility and Human Factors/Ergonomics, the Science of Education and Communication Sciences, and the Science of Embodied Cognition and Learning Sciences.
 In addition to the Human Sciences majors is our “Education Clinic Course,” designed to develop our students into hands-on professionals, who can quickly and flexibly respond to the needs of society.

 Each field of research and course is designed to develop researchers and practitioners with a high level of expertise, able to flourish on an international level.
 In addition, we are a graduate school in its first stages, pursuing the human sciences in an integrated fashion, with the cross penetration of humanities, social sciences, and natural sciences.
 Because of this, we strive to develop a new type of researchers and practitioners, who can flexibly respond to a diverse range of human-related issues, utilizing their high level of expertise in a wide range of fields.